gquiring/MorphingClockQ/README.md

 Make sure from the board manager you select is 2.7.x for the ESP8266, any 3.x version will not compile.

-If you prefer I made a zip file with all the libraries required on [Google Drive] (https://drive.google.com/file/d/1cQjsZGft_tuw0jCCs2JDoIu5awqr7lbc/)
+I made a zip file with all the libraries required for this project.  (https://drive.google.com/file/d/1cQjsZGft_tuw0jCCs2JDoIu5awqr7lbc/)

 Visit [OpenWeather](https://openweathermap.org/) to get a free account for your weather API key.
 This is mandatory for the weather to work.